brandon-rhodes/blog/texts/brandon/2018/sympy.md

    to prevent your code
    from computing any sub-result twice.

-The sections of this post tackle in turn each of the items above.
+The sections of this post tackle each of the items above in turn.<!--more-->

 ## Why did I wind up enlisting SymPy?

-My gradual elaboration of my
+The gradual elaboration of my
 [Python astronomy library Skyfield](http://rhodesmill.org/skyfield/) has now reached the verge of producing star charts.
 To produce a chart,